HubTurbo/addressbook/docs/Configuration.md

 ```
 Such a configuration will log messages at the `INFO` level throughout the application, except `ModelManager` and `SyncManager` which will log messages at the `TRACE` level.

+**Note that these settings do not apply to most of `Config` since these configurations are not yet read during initialization.
+Therefore the logging will usually be at the default level for `Config`.**

 # Adding config variables (For developers)
 - Ensure that a default value is written to the config file (in `createConfigFileWithDefaults`)
 - Ensure that the config file value is read if it exists (in `readAndSetConfigValues`)